ProfHariSeldon/CppND-Capstone-Hello-World/README.md

 ### Where to find my code:
 * Created ./CMakeLists.txt, ./.vscode/launch.json, and ./.vscode/settings.json
 * Created ./src/game.cpp, ./src/game.h, ./src/game.cats.vs.dogs.cpp, and ./src/game.cats.vs.dogs.h

+### Where to find code I modified:
+* Added comments to ./src/cats.vs.dogs.cpp to explain how the code author (berak) used an artificial intelligence to classify cat and dog images
 * Added a Run() command to the end of main() in ./src/cats.vs.dogs.cpp to run the manual image classification game
-* Added comments to ./src/cats.vs.dogs.cpp to explain how the code author (berak) used an artificial intelligence to classify cat and dog images

 ## DETAILS OF PROJECT DEVELOPMENT

 This project was forked from the starter repo https://github.com/udacity/CppND-Capstone-Hello-World, however nothing in that starter repo was relevant to creating an image classifier so nothing of the starter repo remains.

-These project code files (cats.vs.dogs.cpp, squeezenet_v1.1.caffemodel, squeezenet_v1.1.prototxt) came from this website: https://berak.github.io/smallfry/transfer.html.
+These three project code files (./src/cats.vs.dogs.cpp, ./src/squeezenet_v1.1.caffemodel, ./src/squeezenet_v1.1.prototxt) came from this website: https://berak.github.io/smallfry/transfer.html.
 I added comments and added a manual image classification game to cats.vs.dogs.cpp.
 The dog and cat pictures came from https://github.com/yoggasek/Train_Data.
+The other seven project code files I created (./CMakeLists.txt, ./.vscode/launch.json, ./.vscode/settings.json, ./src/game.cpp, ./src/game.h, ./src/game.cats.vs.dogs.cpp, and ./src/game.cats.vs.dogs.h).

 There are two blocks of cat and dog pictures.
 Those ending in 0-499 and those ending in 1000-1199.
 The training set is images ending in 0-99 and the test set is images ending in 100-499 and 1000-1199.
-The training set is not large because this Convolutional Neural Network (SqueezeNet) was pretrained on millions of images (ImageNet), among them cats & dogs.
+The training set is not large because SqueezeNet was pretrained on millions of images (ImageNet), among them cats & dogs.

 ### I investigated 4 image classifier GitHub projects before settling on number 5